howdyai/botkit/readme-facebook.md

 # Botkit and Facebook

-Botkit designed to ease the process of designing and running useful, creative or just plain weird bots (and other types of applications) that live inside [Slack](http://slack.com), [Facebook Messenger](http://facebook.com) and other messaging platforms.
+Botkit designed to ease the process of designing and running useful, creative bots that live inside [Slack](http://slack.com), [Facebook Messenger](http://facebook.com) and other messaging platforms.

 Botkit features a comprehensive set of tools to deal with [Facebooks's Messenger platform](https://developers.facebook.com/docs/messenger-platform/implementation), and allows